A new year, a new beginning…….

 I wrote a post about this last year, and I can’t stress enough how important this is.
 We are all online so much and in so many different places.
 And all of those places want you to make an account and set a username and password.
 I am the first to acknowledge how easy it is to use the same password over and over and for years on end.
 But that is putting yourself at risk.
 Take a moment to read my post on why your password might not be safe and on how to set safe passwords that you can actually remember.
 And then take fifteen minutes to change your passwords.
 Start with the most important ones that all need their individual password (your email account, your bank accounts, your blog administration and your hosting site) and then set a few new ones that you are consistently going to use on all the other sites.
 Just do it!

 2. Add profile pic to Gravatar

 When you comment on my blog (or any other WordPress blog) does your profile picture show up?
 No?
 Then hop on over to Gravatar and add a profile image to the email address you use to comment and poof your beautiful face will be smiling back at me when you comment.
-If you have no idea what I am talking about go here for my post on how to add your profile image to your comment on a WordPress Blog.

 3. Check whether you are still a Reply Blogger

 If you are a Blogspot blogger (that means you are still using Blogger for your site) you might want to check if you have not, unknowingly, become a ‘no-reply-blogger’ again.
 When you leave a comment I am sure you want to be able to receive a response in return.
 If you have no email attached to your blogger profile however you will be a commenter that comes up as a “no-reply” in the inbox.
 Google is messing with this function lately and especially if you have attached your profile to Google+ you might have returned to no-reply status without being aware of it.